JPriyasathya/fake-news-detection--BDA/README.md

 # 📰 Fake News Detection (Python - Machine Learning Project)

 **Project Overview**

-🎯 This project aims to build a Fake News Detection System using Python and Machine Learning techniques.
+The project aims to build a Fake News Detection System using Python and Machine Learning techniques.
 It classifies news articles as Fake or Real using text processing and supervised learning algorithms.

-**🎯 Multiple machine learning models were implemented and evaluated, including:**
+**Multiple machine learning models were implemented and evaluated, including:**

 Logistic Regression